 - Cayenne Pepper

 The Binders seem to be different in various recipes.
-Bread Crumbs about 1/4 C per Lbs of Meat or a couple of tsp Flour and/or Eggs.
+Bread Crumbs about 1/4 C per lb. of Meat or a couple of tsp Flour.
 There are a few other things that contribute to the Binding.
 Salt being one of them.

 Salt also plays a major role in tightness if you see any recipes that require less than 1 tsp salt per lbs of meat.
 That’s not it.
 Salt contributes significantly to the binding of the meat.